rw-a/valentines-day/README.md

 7. Prefects cut out the tickets from the PDFs and give them to the corresponding group.
 8. On Valentine's Day, the delivery groups distribute the items and do the serenades!

-### Step 0: Pick a host
-1. Decide who wants to be the 'website controller' (person in charge of using and maintaining the website).
-Ideally, it would be someone tech savvy.
-2. Ask the prefects last year for the password to the /admin page and the pythonanywhere account.
-Be careful as anyone with these passwords can easily create, modify and delete tickets or completely nuke everything (Recommended: only the prefect coordinator and the website controller should know the passwords).

 ### Step 1: Load the timetables of each year level
 1. Ask a teacher to go on OneSchool and download the PDF timetables for each year level (and also teachers if necessary).
 2. Convert PDFs to Excel files (using Adobe Acrobat is recommended).